 Marigold and Calendula

 Although calendula has different looks, it also called marigold (pot marigold to be exact), and it is the same family with marigold (Tagetes) from Asteraceae.
 Both flowers are edible, but calendula most commonly used for medicinal purpose and essential oil.

-Marigold gives benefit for tomatoes that repels bad nematodes, mosquitoes, aphids, thrips, tomato hornworm, whiteflies, and beetles.
-Marigold and calendula also attract beneficial insects and pollinators as well as give the garden beautiful looks by blooming all summer long.
+Marigold and calendula also attract beneficial insects and pollinators and give the beautiful garden looks by blooming all summer long.

 Marigold is an annual plant that best grows in warm weather, but calendula is a cold hardy plant.
 Calendula is not perennial in the cold weather area but it will self-seed freely and can grow in cool spring or fall weather as long as there is no snow.

 I always get lots of calendula and marigold seedlings popped up in the garden each spring.
 Luckily, it is easy to move these calendula seedlings around the garden, and they will still be growing fine up to early frost.

 Plant the sweet fragrance alyssum close to the tomato plant.
 The short growing and spreading habit of alyssum will keep the soil from drying out that tomato plant needs without being soggy.

 The sweet fragrance also attracts the beneficial insect and pollinators for tomatoes.
 Keep in mind that flea beetle also loves alyssum plant and this flower may self-seed in the garden so that you will expect some volunteer seedlings in the following spring.

 Because of their spreading habit without taking over the garden, sweet alyssum is an excellent plant for edging in the garden.